MohitRajan6504/Tesla-Stock-Predictor/README.md

 Visualization: Plots actual vs. predicted prices in the Streamlit UI.

-📸 Screenshots
-Add screenshots of the web interface and sample output plots here.

 🧪 Testing

 Tested with major stock tickers (AAPL, TSLA, MSFT, etc.)

 Validated predictions using RMSE and trend accuracy